Inducing Meaningful Units from Character Sequences with Dynamic Capacity Slot Attention: Approach

-\textbf{Encoder.} We use Transformer encoder architecture for encoding our sequence \cite{vaswani2017attention}.
-It consists of subsequent layers of self-attention and non-linearity for building a new representation of the input sequence.
-Finally, we obtain representation $X'=x'_1x'_2\dots x'_N$ from our input sequence $X$.
+\textbf{Encoder.} We use the Transformer encoder architecture for encoding our sequence \citep{vaswani2017attention} and obtain the representation $X'=x'_1x'_2\dots x'_N$ from our input sequence $X$.

-\textbf{Slot Attention for Text.} After encoding the character sequence, we use our modified version of Slot Attention for discovering meaningful units of the input character sequence.
-Slot Attention is a recent method for unsupervised object representation learning \cite{locatello2020object}.
-It learns a set of feature vectors (slots) from the input representations by using an iterative attention based algorithm.
+\textbf{Slot Attention for Text.} After encoding the character sequence, we use our extended version of Slot Attention for discovering meaningful units of the input character sequence.
+Slot Attention is a recent method for unsupervised object representation learning in vision \citep{locatello2020object}.
+It learns a set of feature vectors (slots) by using an iterative attention based algorithm.
 Algorithm~\ref{alg:slot} shows the pseudo code of this method.
-Abstractly, in every iteration, the following steps are taken.
-First, an attention map is computed by slots acting as queries and inputs as keys.
-Then, this map is normalized over slots, which makes the slots compete for representing each token of the input.
-Afterwards, the slots' updates are computed as the (normalized) weighted mean over the attention weights and the input values.
-Finally, the slots get updated through a Gated Recurrent Unit (GRU) \cite{Cho2014LearningPR} followed by a residual MLP.
+Abstractly, in every iteration, it takes the following steps.
+First, it computes an attention map between the slots and the inputs, with slots acting as queries and inputs as keys.
+Then, it normalizes the attention map over the slots, which makes the slots compete for representing each token of the input.
+Afterwards, it computes the slots' updates as the (normalized) weighted mean over the attention weights and the input values.
+Finally, it updates the slots through a Gated Recurrent Unit (GRU) \citep{Cho2014LearningPR} followed by a residual MLP.
 This process iterates a fixed number of times.